jonathanfalkner/jonfalknercom-hugo-cms/site/content/_index.md

     text: >
       Project text 2
 about:
-  heading: 'Live, the Universe, and Everything'
+  heading: 'Life, the Universe, and Everything'
   text: >-
     Jonathan is about far more than just business and software.
 Board game creation, audio engineering, playing music - creativity is in his blood.